Karti722/LogBlog/README.md

 - `POST /ai-tutorial/api/tutorials/{id}/start/` - Start tutorial
 - `POST /ai-tutorial/api/tutorials/{id}/rate/` - Rate tutorial

+#### AI Blog Assistance API ✨ **NEW**
+- `POST /blog/api/posts/ai_title_suggestions/` - Generate title suggestions
+- `POST /blog/api/posts/ai_content_outline/` - Generate content outline
+- `POST /blog/api/posts/ai_writing_tips/` - Get writing improvement tips

 ## 🎯 Key Features Explained

+### AI-Powered Blog Creation ✨ **NEW**
+The blog creation feature includes an intelligent AI assistant that guides users through the entire writing process:

+1. **Topic Input**: Users enter their blog topic and relevant keywords
+2. **Title Generation**: AI suggests multiple engaging, SEO-friendly titles
+3. **Outline Creation**: Generate structured outlines based on target audience and content type
+4. **Writing Assistance**: Real-time feedback on content quality, readability, and SEO
+5. **Interactive Tutorial**: Built-in help system for new users

+#### How to Use AI Blog Creation:
+1. Navigate to "Create Blog" in the navigation menu
+2. Fill in the AI Topic Helper section with your topic and keywords
+3. Click "Get Title Suggestions" to generate title ideas
+4. Select a title and click "Generate Outline" for content structure
+5. Write your content using the outline as a guide
+6. Use "Get Writing Tips" for improvement suggestions
+7. Preview and publish your blog post

+#### How to Edit/Delete Blog Posts:
+1. **Login**: Use the "Login" button in the navigation (use "Quick Login as Admin" for demo)
+2. **View Post**: Navigate to any blog post you authored
+3. **Edit**: Click the "Edit" button to modify the post content, category, tags, etc.
+4. **Delete**: Click the "Delete" button and confirm to permanently remove the post
+5. **Permissions**: Only the post author or admin users can edit/delete posts

 ### AI Tutorial Generation
 1. **Request Tutorial**: Users describe what they want to learn